mpfi-dsp/GoldInAndOut/README.md

 Created for the Electron Microscopy Core of the Max Planck Florida Institute For Neuroscience.

-Thanks to all those who helped with this research project, particularly my mentors at the Max Planck Institute for Neuroscience including Dr. Diego Jerez, Dr. Naomi Kamasawa, Dr. Debbie Guerrero Given, Dr. Connon Thomas, Dr. Matthias Haury, and Dr. Joe Schumacher.
+Thanks to all those who helped with this research project, particularly my mentors at the Max Planck Institute for Neuroscience including Dr. Diego Jerez, Dr. Naomi Kamasawa, Dr. Debbie Guerrero Given, Connon Thomas, Dr. Matthias Haury, and Dr. Joe Schumacher.

 Additional shoutout to Stack Overflow, the greatest friend any programmer could ever ask for.